ezyuzin/smart_tv/readme.md

 1. download image samyext4.img > https://disk.yandex.ru/d/5iVBV9aHqaPqpA  <br/>
 1.1. place it in folder $/samboot/image

-2. Format flashdisk FAT32<br/>
+2. Format usbdisk FAT32<br/>
 2.1.
-Copy all into flashdisk root folder<br/>
+Copy all content into root folder<br/>
 2.2.
-Insert flashdisk into TV USB-port<br/>
+Insert usbdisk into TV USB-port<br/>
 2.3.
 In TV-menu should be appear application "SamyGo"<br/>
 2.4.
 Run, it do rooting tv<br/>
 2.5.
 Reboot TV, after reboot should be able to connect using ftp, telnet<br/>